aLuxio/regret/tutorials/LocalDateTime.md

 LocalDateTime newYear = LocalDateTime.of(date, time);
 ```

 Nice!
 The LocalDateTime classes have plus and minus methods for years, months, days, etc. So without further ado, let's add 25 hours to `newYear`.
+All of these methods can be found in the documentation for each class, which will be included at the end of this article.

 ```
 // These two were the ones we made earlier